Andrei-Aksionov/Weaviate-demo/src/models/README.md

 > "A schema is used to define the concepts of the data you will be adding to Weaviate."

-## TODO: finalize this readme file

-Basically in schema we can specify what classes are used, what properties each class has and optionally we can specify relations between different classes.
+Basically in schema we can specify what classes are used, what properties each class has and optionally we can specify relations between classes.

 Examples of how to add schema:

 - [Official documentation](https://weaviate.io/developers/weaviate/current/tutorials/how-to-create-a-schema.html)
 - [Article](https://hackernoon.com/what-is-weaviate-and-how-to-create-data-schemas-in-it-7hy3460) with example of classes with multiple references

+***

 ## CLASSES

-For example in this project [CNBC dataset](https://data.world/crawlfeeds/cnbc-news-dataset) is used that we can split into two classes:
+In this project [CNBC dataset](https://data.world/crawlfeeds/cnbc-news-dataset) is used and it has two classes:

 - Article
 - Author

+***

 ## PROPERTIES